StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/new-dna-extraction.md

 *A yeast cell - Frankie Robertson, CC ASA, [Wikimedia](https://en.wikipedia.org/wiki/File:Yeast_cell_english.svg)*

 - Suspend cells:

+	1. Add 640µl of the Y-PER Reagent.

+		[Y-PER](https://www.thermofisher.com/order/catalog/product/78991#/78991) is a detergent optimized for yeast cell lysis.

- 1. add an appropriate amount of the Y-PER Reagent.
-Scale the amount of Y-PER Reagent accordingly, maintaining a ratio of 8μL/1mg pellet.
+		The amount of Y-PER reagent is calculated by taking the ratio of 8μL(reagent)/1mg pellet

-	- For symplification we assume all pellets correspond to 80 mg and added 640µl Y-PER
+		For simplification we assume all pellets correspond to 80 mg and added 640µl Y-PER

 	2. Mix by pipetting up and down until the mixture is homogenous

 - Incubate at 65°C for 10 - 30 minutes.
 - Centrifuge at 13,000 rcf for 5 minutes
 - Discard supernatant